no2chem/bigint-buffer/README.md

 # Documentation

 Basic API documentation can be found [here](https://no2chem.github.io/bigint-buffer/).
+Note that v1.0.0 changes the name of the original functions to meet style guidelines.

 # Benchmarks